US STOCKS-Wall St rises on oil rebound, gains in healthcare stocks

 Economic data on Thursday showed jobless claims for last week increased by 3,000 to 241,000, but remain at levels consistent with a tight labor market.

-Advancing issues outnumbered declining ones on the NYSE by a 1.81-to-1 ratio; on Nasdaq, a 1.72-to-1 ratio favored advancers.
-(Reporting by Sruthi Shankar in Bengaluru; Editing by Saumyadeb Chakrabarty and Chizu Nomiyama)
+Advancing issues outnumbered decliners on the NYSE by 1,894 to 943.
+On the Nasdaq, 1,774 issues rose and 1,0003 fell.
+(Reporting by Sruthi Shankar in Bengaluru; Editing by Saumyadeb Chakrabarty)

 * Unarmed drones would help watch Chinese navy (Adds details from White House briefing)